 Collaborations

 The APGRD has been in partnership with Paris Nanterre’s research group HAR (Histoire des Arts et des Représentations) since 2011, when Christian Biet and Fiona Macintosh set up an annual joint colloquium in order to foster dialogue between researchers on themes relevant both to the reception of ancient drama and the history of performance from the early modern period to the present.
-Although Professor Biet died tragically in the summer of 2020, the annual colloquia continue under the co-organisation of Cecile Dudouyt (APGRD/Paris Nord Sorbonne) and Tiphaine Karsenti (Paris Nanterre).
+Although Professor Biet died tragically in the summer of 2020, the annual colloquia continue under the co-organisation of Cécile Dudouyt (APGRD/Paris Nord Sorbonne) and Tiphaine Karsenti (Paris Nanterre).
+Since 2023 this partnership has become CHORUS.

 Dance Scholarship Oxford (DANSOX)